TechLadies/bootcamp-4-technical-task/setup-guide.md

 ### Chocolatey (Windows only)

-[Chocolatey](https://chocolatey.org/) is the "Homebrew" for Windows.
+[Chocolatey](https://chocolatey.org/) is a package manager for Windows.
 This allows you to easily install software through your command-line.

 1. To set it up, you will need Administrator access to cmd or Powershell.
 [Open CMD with Administrator access](https://www.thewindowsclub.com/how-to-run-command-prompt-as-an-administrator)